 Make sure the global preference read-only is disabled.
 Otherwise you won’t be able to save files.

-You’ll need to locate the chitin.key.
-This file is located in your BGEE installation directory and allows DLTCEP to locate all files that are used in BGEE.
+You’ll need to locate thechitin.keyThis file is located in your BGEE installation directory and allows DLTCEP to locate all files that are used in BGEE.

 You’ll need to locate IEEP effect descriptions.
 The appropriate file is BG2Effects.dat, and is located in your DLTCEP installation directory.